Welcome from Mrs. Dalton, our School Library Media Specialist

 Can books be placed on hold?

-Yes, students may place books on hold by logging in to Destiny from any school computer, or from a home computer.
+Yes, students may place books on hold by logging in to Destiny from any computer by going to https://gcsnc.follettdestiny.com/.
 Students will need their Powerschool number to use as their username, and their password which is their 8-digit birthdate.
 Holds may only be placed on books that are currently checked out.
+Ebooks may also be checked out from Destiny.

 What if a book is lost or damaged?

-If a book is lost, you will receive a notice from the library indicating the cost of the book.
+If a book is lost and you have checked everywhere you can think of to check, please let Mrs. Dalton know so we can check the library shelves as sometimes students place books back on the shelves before checking them back in.
+Also be sure to ask your child to thoroughly check their classroom desk and cubby, and let the teacher know so he/she can check classroom bookshelves.
+Once the book is determined to be truly lost, you will receive a notice from the library indicating the cost of the book.
 Checks should be made out to Oak Ridge Elementary School.
 Due to school policy, we cannot issue refunds once a book is paid for so please look everywhere!
 I suggest looking for the book in all those special places, such as under the bed, in the closet, on bookshelves at home, etc., before paying for the book.
 In lieu of payment, a brand new book of the exact title and format may be given in place of the lost book.
 For example, if the lost book is a hardback copy of Bad Kitty, the book replacement must be a hardback or library-bound copy of Bad Kitty.
-If paying for lost or damaged books presents a hardship for your family, please do not hesitate to contact Mrs. Dalton at email@example.com.
+If paying for lost books presents a hardship for your family, please do not hesitate to contact Mrs. Dalton at email@example.com.

 Do you accept book donations?